ZachOhara/OCSTA-Programming-Contest-2015/README.md

 | 14      | Java     | Finished and working, but problems with input; no credit.
 Has since been completed. |

 This entire repository is made available under the GNU General Public License v3.0.
 A full copy of this license is available as the [LICENSE](LICENSE) file in this repository, or at [gnu.org/licenses](http://www.gnu.org/licenses/).

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.